AndreCorreaSantos/starter-engine/engineLang/readme.md

       - feels like a hack, but I might have to first lower my dialect's operations to llvm and then afterwards lower everything to llvm again.

       : MARK LINALG OPERATIONS AS LEGAL, LOWER MY DIALECT'S OPS TO LLVM, THEN LOWER LINALG TO LLVM AFTERWARDS.

+      - lowering to linalg to loops and then using the patterns from lowerToLLVM causes it to not recognize some arith operations.
+      - lowering linalg-to-loops, scf-to-cf, convert-to-llvm in the engine-opt causes it to generate unrealized-conversion casts which cannot be reconciled.